-When will the Premier League take a break for the 2022 World Cup?
+When did the Premier League take a break for the 2022 World Cup?

-When will the 2022-23 Premier League season finish?
+When did the 2022-23 Premier League season finish?

-The final day of the season will be on Sunday, May 28, 2023.
+The final day of the season was Sunday, May 28, 2023.

-Which teams will compete in the 2022-23 Premier League?
+Which teams competed in the 2022-23 Premier League?

-These are the 20 teams which will compete in the Premier League for the upcoming season:
+These are the 20 teams which competed in the Premier League for the upcoming season:

 Arsenal, Aston Villa, Bournemouth, Brentford, Brighton and Hove Albion, Chelsea, Crystal Palace, Everton, Fulham, Leeds United, Leicester City, Liverpool, Manchester City, Manchester United, Newcastle United, Nottingham Forest, Southampton, Tottenham Hotspur, West Ham United, Wolverhampton Wanderers